mietright/code-of-conduct/README.md

 We accept others, no matter the gender, nationality, culture, religion.

 ## Respect
-We all have different backgrounds, beliefs, and points of view.
-We respect all of them.
+We all have different backgrounds, beliefs and points of view.
+Make sure everyone feels respected.
-Treat others as you wish to be treated.

 ## Trust and Cooperation
 We are a team, we don't judge rather support each other.